intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 {{?B2BUA=RFC7092}} can be very deeply involved in the SIP protocol.

 This phenomenon appears at all layers of the protocol stack, especially when protocols are not designed with middlebox participation in mind.
+Some of the examples in {{examples}} demonstrate this problem.

 By increasing the number of different actors involved in any single protocol exchange, the number of potential implementation bugs that a deployment needs to